A vegetable terrine can be as special as a meat terrine, this elegant pea and potato number is a dream for vegetarians and carnivores alike.

-- 1/2 Tsp Dried Chili Flakes
+- 1/2 Tsp Dried Chilli Flakes

-- Cut a piece of cardboard to the same size as the terrine mould, place it on to and then use either kitchen weights or tinned food to press the terrine
+- Cut a piece of cardboard to the same size as the terrine mould, place it on to and then use either kitchen weights or tinned food to press the terrine.

-- When cooled place in a fridge overnight with the weights in place
+- When cooled place in a fridge overnight with the weights in place.

 Nutrition Information:Yield: 4 Serving Size: 1